andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 ├── carpool/
 │   ├── CachedCarPool.cs         ← Cache Decorator
 │   ├── LoggedCar.cs             ← Logging Decorator
-│   ├── StoredCar.cs             ← Database Decorator
+│   ├── StoredCar.cs             ← Database Decorator (use DTO's from exchange/storage/)
-│   ├── StoredCarPool.cs         ← Database Decorator
+│   ├── StoredCarPool.cs         ← Database Decorator (use DTO's from exchange/storage/)
 │   ├── ServedCarPool.cs         ← REST service for cars (use DTO's from exchange/resource/)
 │   ├── PublishedCar.cs          ← Kafka Producer of Events (use DTO's from exchange/messaging/)
 │   ├── ReceivedCar.cs           ← Kafka Consumer of Message (use DTO's from exchange/messaging/)